Caliber: .50BMG (12,7x99mm)

 Browning M2HB machine guns use a disintegrating steel belt, with the feed switchable from one side to the other through the re-installation of certain parts in the feed unit.
 The belt feed is of the two stage type– every cartridge is first withdrawn from the belt toward the rear by the pivoting extractor lever, attached to the bolt.
 Once the cartridge is clear of the belt, it is lowered into a T-slot cut into the bolt face, and pushed forward into the barrel.
 Spent cartridge cases are forced down the T-slot and out of the weapon through an opening at the bottom of the receiver by the following cartridges, or by the pivoting belt extractor lever (for the last cartridge case).
 A rotary switch is used to select the track for left or right side feed.

 Standard sights consist of a folding blade front and frame-type rear.
-The rear sight is mounted on the receiver, the front sight is located at the front of the receiver and protected by an arc-shaped sight protector.
-Additionally, various types of telescopic and night sights can be installed using appropriate mountings.
+The rear sight is mounted on the receiver.
+The front sight is located at the front of the receiver and protected by an arc-shaped sight protector.
+Additionally, various types of telescopic and night sights can be installed by using the appropriate mountings.